AndreyNautilus/AndreyNautilus.github.io/content/posts/0-areas-on-hex-grid/index.md

 ### Iterate over areas and expand to nearest point

-This is the opposite approach with explicit restriction:
+This is the opposite approach that reduces randomness:

 - circularly iterate over all areas (to give every area equal chance to grow);
 - expand each area to the point nearest to the initial point;